Skip to main content

 • A relative path must not start with '/'.
 It is resolved relatively to the JSON document where the path string has been found,

 • An absolute path starts with '/'.
 Only filesystem pathnames are accepted as absolute paths.
-For example, "/RESOURCES/templates/myfile.json" points to the file "myfile.json" located in the current database resources folder.
+For example, "/SOURCES/Shared/templates/myfile.json" points to the file "myfile.json" located in the current database resources folder.

 note